renfeng/web-mask/chrome-web-store/README.md

 - Debug a remote web site, for which source map is usually disabled, with your local web server
 - Test your local changes with actual data from remote servers - integration test before pull request

 The idea and its implementation are based on HTTP and HTML.
 They are independent to the above frameworks, and SHOULD work for all web technologies.
-Unknown issue:
+Known issue:
-* `content-security-policy` from a target website, e.g. https://material.angular.io/
 * How a javascript library renders content, e.g. reactjs
 * Service worker.
 See screenshots for instruction.